Ryuse/idle-reincarnator-modding/README.md

 ## ✨ What Can You Add?

-You can add the following content types:
+You can add the following action types:
 - Jobs
 - Trainings
 - Skills